Doug Downey

-Doug Downey is a Canadian politician who was elected to the Legislative Assembly of Ontario during the 2018 general election.
+Douglas Richard Downey KC MPP (born February 2, 1970) is a Canadian politician who was elected to the Legislative Assembly of Ontario during the 2018 general election.
 He represents the riding of Barrie—Springwater—Oro-Medonte, and is a member of the Progressive Conservative Party of Ontario.
 Downey was named Parliamentary Assistant to Finance Minister Vic Fedeli shortly after the government was sworn in.
 He was appointed to the Standing Committee on Finance and Economic Affairs on July 26, 2018, vice-chair of the Select Committee on Financial Transparency on October 3, 2018; deputy government whip on November 5, 2018 and Attorney General on June 20, 2019.

 Background

 Raised in Bond Head, Ontario, Downey received a bachelor's degree in political science from Wilfrid Laurier University, an M.A. specializing in judicial administration from Brock University, a law degree from Dalhousie University and a master of laws in municipal and development law through Osgoode Hall Law School.
 Downey practiced law as a certified specialist in real estate at nearby Orillia and served two terms on Orillia City Council.
 In 2007, he was appointed chair of the independent panel on the future of the Trent–Severn Waterway.